Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_secret_rotation_strategies.md

 Secret rotation provides a way to automate the process of reflecting secret changes to your applications.
 However, an additional technique is needed to reflect the change to your pod deployments on kubernetes.
 This topic provide an overview and three strategies to implement update to pod level secrets.

-## Key Vault Flex Volume with Restarting
+## Key Vault FlexVolume with Restarting

 [Key Vault FlexVolume](https://github.com/Azure/kubernetes-keyvault-flexvol) provides an integration for Azure Key Vault with Kubernetes.
 Secrets, keys, and certificates in a key management system become volume accessible to pods.
 However, once it is mounted, the secret will **not** reflect the change from Key Vault.
 In order for the update in KeyVault to take affect, the pod needs to be restarted.

 ![Flex Volume](images/flexVolume.png)

-## Instructions for setting up the Key Vault Flex Volume
+## Instructions for setting up the Key Vault FlexVolume

 Follow the instructions [here](https://github.com/Azure/kubernetes-keyvault-flexvol).